Seared Scallops with Mashed Potatoes and Wild Mushroom Sauce

 Mashed Potatoes: smooth and creamy texture of mashed potatoes accentuates the delicate, mellow nature of the dish.

 Wild Mushrooms: you don’t need actual mushrooms in this recipe – just the soaking water.
 It retains all the intense flavours and is indispensable for sauces or soups.
-Whenever you make something with dried mushrooms (like this Wild Mushrooms Pasta), refrigerate or freeze the soaking water for future use.
+Whenever you make something with dried mushrooms (like this Wild Mushrooms Pasta or Chicken in Creamy Mushroom Sauce), refrigerate or freeze the soaking water for future use.

 Garlic: cooked garlic imparts a sweet creaminess and a recognizable aroma that adds depth and warmth to the sauce.